Spring Into Nutrition

 Identifying the cause of stress is the first step.
-You also need to takes steps to reduce stress during pregnancy.
-Talk to and ask for help from your partner, friends or anyone you trust.
-Identity a support network of resources you can turn to for assistance.
+You also need to take steps to reduce stress during pregnancy.
+Talk to and ask for help from your partner, friends, or anyone you trust.
+Identify a support network of resources you can turn to for assistance.
 Cut back on activities that are not essential.
-Talk to your health care provider about how to handle any discomfort that may be a cause of stress.
+Talk to your healthcare provider about how to handle any discomfort that may be a cause of stress.

 Start Tracking Diet & Exercise

 If you have a smartphone, you can take advantage of a number of free and paid apps that help you track the foods you eat.
 Many of these apps come preloaded with nutritional information for prepared foods and restaurant meals.
 In just a few days, such apps can give you a snapshot of your nutritional habits, including your daily intake of nutrients that are critical before, during, and after pregnancy.